-Removal of Road Connections: Curry Pike/Hunter Valley to Arlington
+Removal of Road Connections: Curry Pike/Hunter Valley to Arlington (b21)

-The ordinance currently requires a frontage road to be constructed that connection SR 46 to Arlington Road.
+The ordinance currently requires a frontage road to be constructed that connection SR 46 to the north.
 See image below for approximate location (shown in yellow).
 This road connection would be constrained by the width of the North Park property at the proposed connection to W Arlington RD.
 The parcel shape is a "flagpole" like shape and doesn't contain enough of area to construct a road to county standards.
+The petitioner has identified that this road connection wasn't intended to access W Arlington RD using the flagpole portion of the property.
+They've identified that a road stub was to be construction in this area.